 Aliens arrive on Earth and ask permission to be given a certain tract of land for their people to live on.
 But when they are discovered to be invaders, responsible for the giant robot that ...
 See full summary »

 During WWII, a human heart taken from a certain lab in Europe (Dr. Frankenstein's) is kept in a Japanese lab, when it gets exposed to the radiation of the bombing of Hiroshima.
 The heart grows in size, mutates and sprouts appendages, and eventually grows into a complete body and escapes.
 Later, a feral boy with a certain physical deformity (a large head with a flat top) is captured by scientists who refer to the boy as Frankenstein.
 The creature grows to the height of 20 feet, escapes again, fights police and army, and is practically indestructible.
 Later, a reptilian monster goes on a rampage.
 Eventually the Frankenstein creature and the reptile face off in a terrible battle.
 Written by

-This was a Japanese/U.S. co-production.
-The versions released in Japan and the United States were nearly identical with the U.S. version being trimmed by about 3 minutes.
-The international version, prepared to export outside the United States and Japan, was actually longer and replaced the "earthquake" ending with one in which Frankenstein battles a giant devil-fish (octopus).
+The film was a Japanese-U.S. co-production.
+The versions released in Japan and the United States were nearly identical, though the U.S. version was about 3 minutes shorter.
+The international version, for release outside the United States and Japan, was longer and replaced the earthquake ending with Frankenstein battling a giant octopus.
 See more »

 Was this review helpful to you?